Government Benefits for Special Needs: SSI, SSDI & Medicaid Coordination (2026)

 What is a Medicaid waiver and how do I get one?

 Medicaid HCBS waivers provide home and community-based services (personal care, day programs, respite, supported employment) as an alternative to institutional care.
 Each state runs its own waiver programs with different services and eligibility.
-Waitlists are common and can be years long.
+Waitlists are common and can be years long — from no wait at all in states like Arizona and California to 10-16 years in Texas, Florida, and New Mexico.
 Contact your state’s Medicaid office or developmental disabilities agency to apply.
 Get on the waitlist as early as possible.
+See our 50-state waiver database for specific programs in your state.

 Will my child lose benefits if they start working?